Mine gases treatment for electric power generation

 A similar situation (impossibility of direct gas use as a fuel due to its extremely low calorific value) exists with regard to associated petroleum gas (APG) showing high nitrogen content (in some cases up to 90% vol.).

-GRASYS membrane plants allow treating mine gas as well as associated petroleum gas with high nitrogen content for further use as a fuel at GTPP, GPPP, boiler houses.
+Grasys membrane plants allow treating mine gas as well as associated petroleum gas with high nitrogen content for further use as a fuel at gas-fired reciprocating plants and gas turbine power plants, boiler houses.

 • Reducing the calorific value by 1.5–2 times